 An evidence-based ‘Security Needs Assessment’ (SNA) under the BREEAM sustainability standard aims to encourage the planning and implementation of measures that provide an appropriate level of security to a building and site.

 BREEAM UK New Construction 2018 provides one credit (known as Hea 06) for an SNA to be conducted by a ‘Suitably Qualified Security Specialist’ (SQSS).
-There is a similar provision in BREEAM UK Refurbishment and Fit-Out, recognising the equal importance of the opportunity provided by building renovation and refurbishment.
+There is a similar provision in BREEAM UK Refurbishment and Fit-Out.
+This recognises the equal importance of the opportunity provided by building renovation and refurbishment.

 Hea 06 defines a Security Needs Assessment as “the project and site-specific assessment of security needs”, and requires: